 Watson’s Theory and The Nursing Process

 The nursing process in Watson’s theory includes the same steps as the scientific research process: assessment, plan, intervention, and evaluation.
-The assessment includes observation, identification, and review of the problem, as well as the formation of a hypothesis.
-Creating a care plan helps the nurse determine how variables would be examined or measured, and what data would be collected.
+The assessment includes observation, identification, and review of the problem and the formation of a hypothesis.
+Creating a care plan helps the nurse determine how variables would be examined or measured and what data would be collected.
 Intervention is the implementation of the care plan and data collection.
 Finally, the evaluation analyzes the data, interprets the results, and may lead to an additional hypothesis.

 Although some consider Watson’s theory complex, many find it easy to understand.
-The model can be used to guide and improve practice as it can equip healthcare providers with the most satisfying aspects of practice and can provide the client with holistic care.
+The model can guide and improve practice as it can equip healthcare providers with the most satisfying aspects of practice and provide the client with holistic care.

-Watson considered using nontechnical, sophisticated, fluid, and evolutionary language to artfully describe her concepts, such as caring-love, carative factors, and cartas.
-Paradoxically, abstract and simple concepts such as caring-love are difficult to practice, yet practicing and experiencing these concepts leads to greater understanding.
+Watson considered using nontechnical, sophisticated, fluid, and evolutionary language to artfully describe her concepts, such as caring-love, carative factors, and Caritas.
+Paradoxically, abstract and simple concepts such as caring-love are difficult to practice, yet practicing and experiencing them leads to greater understanding.